siruguri/railsschool-catchup-ruby/v2/course_content/introduction_to_programming.md

 the basic concepts and words, like &ldquo;data&rdquo; and &ldquo;printing to screen&rdquo;
 quicker if you have this background.

-*[What if someone doesn&apos;t have this background either?]*

 # What is Programming?

 At its heart, all programming involves two concepts - _data_ and _control_.
 Data is just that - pieces of information that are used by the program.
-For example your web browser knows the URL of the webpage it needs to retrieve - the URL is a piece of “data.”
+For example your web browser knows the URL of the webpage it needs to retrieve - the URL is a piece of "data."

 _Control_ is a fancy word, and it means everything that the program actually does.
 It&apos;s the part that we usually associate with